 Tomatoes are divided into two rough categories.
 Bush tomatoes produce fruit around the same time on relatively compact plants, while vine tomatoes bear fruit over a longer time on taller plants.
 There’s plenty of diversity within these categories as well.
 Tomatoes vary in colour, size, shape, flavour, and time of ripening.
 The delightful thing about growing tomatoes from seed is the potential to experiment over time and look for favourites.

 First, consider the ultimate goal of growing tomatoes.
 This will help narrow down the diverse choices that are available.
-If season-long snacking is the aim, cherry tomatoes that vine (like Certified Organic Sweetie) might be a good choice.
+If season-long snacking is the aim, cherry tomatoes that vine, like Sweet Million, might be a good choice.
 They are petite, but super productive throughout the summer.
 If growing for canning, look for paste tomatoes or firm canning tomatoes.
-Bush varieties like La Roma or Manitoba produce abundant fruit at one time, so they’re ideal for a single summer canning session.
+Bush varieties like Supremo or Manitoba produce abundant fruit at one time, so they’re ideal for a single summer canning session.

 Once the variety has been selected, it’s time to set up a place where the seedlings can grow.
 To speed up germination and to insure that the seeds all germinate at once, it's a good idea to use a seedling heat mat.
 The "bottom heat" provided by such a mat can hasten germination by one to two weeks.

 The best time to sow tomato seeds is mid-March to early April.
 By the time the weather begins to warm in June and July, the plants should be large and tough enough to withstand the weather in the great outdoors.
 When the time is right, sow tomato seeds in pots in a high quality seed starting mix.
 Dampen the soil so that it’s moist but not squishy to the touch, and sow two or three seeds ½ to 1cm deep.
 Keep tomato seedlings brightly lit by a grow light or in a very bright window.
 This will keep the young plants tougher and more compact.